ledlaux/pikoPD/README.md

 - You can rename sends and receives as you wish.
 Currently, there is no enforced naming convention.
 - There’s no need to remove objects from board.json.
 The script automatically includes only objects present in the patch and ignores unconnected.
 - Make sure to verify the correct pin configuration (e.g., **pin 1 corresponds to GPIO1**).
 - [print] objects are parsed by the scipt automatically, they will output to the serial monitor.
 Use moderately or it can crash device.
+Use midi CC120 to toggle on or off while pikoPD runs.
 - **If you change the board or change midi mode in `board.json` remove the project folder or rename it in the command to rebuild files.**
 - Tested on **macOS**.
 - If something does not work as expected on your system, please open a [GitHub issue](https://github.com/ledlaux/pikoPD/issues).